ritvikindupuri/AD-AttackSim/README.md

 - **Interactive Attack Path:** The "Attack Path" panel tracks every step.
 Click on any previous step to pause the simulation and instantly review the complete state of the operation at that moment in time.

 ### 3. Dynamic Network Topology Visualization
-- **Live Network Mapping:** The AI generates a unique network map for each scenario, including realistic hostnames, roles, and a consistent private IPv4 subnet.
+- **Live Network Mapping:** The AI generates a unique network map for each scenario, rendered in a professional, deterministic tiered layout to ensure clarity.
 - **Real-Time State Tracking:** The graph is not a static image.
 It dynamically highlights the current target host and visually marks all compromised systems in red as the attack unfolds.

-### 4. Professional SIEM Dashboard
+### 4. Professional SOC Event Viewer
-- **Rich, Structured Event Data:** The AI generates detailed, realistic SIEM alerts for each attack step, complete with timestamps, severity levels, and descriptions.
+- **Rich, Structured Event Data:** The AI generates detailed, realistic security alerts for each attack step, complete with progressing timestamps and parsed source hostnames.
-- **Severity Analysis:** An at-a-glance dashboard provides a real-time count of events categorized by severity (Critical, High, Medium, Low).
+- **Severity Analysis:** Events are automatically categorized by severity (Critical, Warning, Info) and color-coded for at-a-glance analysis.
-- **Interactive Filtering & Search:** Instantly filter the event log by severity or use the live search bar to query the entire event stream for specific keywords, hostnames, or IPs, mirroring the workflow of a real SOC analyst.
+- **Realistic Interface:** The event viewer mimics the look and feel of a real Security Operations Center tool, providing an immersive experience for analysts.

 ### 5. In-Depth Threat Intelligence & MITRE ATT&CK® Mapping
 - **Detailed Step Analysis:** Each step in the attack provides a clear title, description, and the specific adversary commands being executed.
-- **Rich MITRE Tooltips:** Every tactic and technique is mapped to the MITRE ATT&CK® framework.
-Hover over a TTP to view a professional, AI-generated summary of its operational purpose and context.
+- **Rich MITRE Tooltips:** Every tactic and technique is mapped to the MITRE ATT&CK® framework in a clear, hierarchical view.
+Hover over any TTP to view a professional, AI-generated summary of its purpose.
 - **Actionable Defense Recommendations:** For every attack step, the AI provides a list of concrete defense and mitigation strategies.

 ### 6. Full Scenario Portability